Windowing system: Display server

 A display server or window server is a program whose primary task is to coordinate the input and output of its clients to and from the rest of the operating system, the hardware, and each other.
 The display server communicates with its clients over the display server protocol, a communications protocol, which can be network-transparent or simply network-capable.

 The display server is a key component in any graphical user interface, specifically the windowing system.

+The server/client relationship of a standalone display server is somewhat counterintuitive in that a "server" is usually thought of as a large, remote machine, whereas a standalone "display server" is a small local system, with most clients being executed on a larger central machine.
+The explanation is that a display server provides the services of a display and input devices.

 Display server communications protocols

 X11

-One example of a display server is the X.Org Server, which runs on top of the kernel (usually a Unix-like kernel, such as Linux or BSD).
-It receives user input data (e.g. from evdev on Linux) and passes it to one of its clients.
-The display server also receives data from its clients; it processes the data, it does the compositing and on Linux it passes the data to one of three kernel components – DRM, gem or KMS driver.
-The component writes the data into the framebuffer and content of the framebuffer is transmitted to the connected screen and displayed.
-X relies on GLX.

-One of the implementations of display server concept is X Window System, in particular its actually used version – X.Org Server and Xlib and XCB client libraries.
-The X.Org Server is a display server, but in its current implementation it relies on a second program, the compositing window manager, to do the compositing.
-Examples are Mutter or KWin.
+The X Window System was first released in 1984 and is historically the main windowing system for Unix and Unix-like operating systems.
+The core protocol has been at version 11 since 1987, hence it commonly being known as "X11".
+The current reference implementation of the X11 protocol is the X.Org Server, which provides the display server and some ancillary components.
+The X Window System does not define a look and feel; instead, users run a window manager (either standalone or part of a broader desktop environment) and applications designed using a widget toolkit.
+The X.Org repository includes a reference window manager, twm; a reference implementation of a widget toolkit, X Athena Widgets; and some basic applications, such as a calculator and clock.

-Notable examples of display servers implementing the X11 display server protocol are X.Org Server, XFree86, XQuartz and Cygwin/X, while client libraries implementing the X11 display server protocol are Xlib and XCB.
+Other notable examples of display servers implementing the X11 display server protocol are XFree86 (from which the current X.Org Server was forked), XQuartz (for macOS) and Cygwin/X (for Microsoft Windows).